This blog is designed to enlighten your understanding of pool cue straightness.

 - Grab the cue butt about half to one third of the way from the base with the other hand & pull upwards off the table.

-- This scares most people at first as they think that the shaft or joiner area may snap.
-Until you get used to the surprising strength of cues in general & get comfortable with carrying out pressure adjustments, just make small adjustments over a sequence of days.
+- This scares most people at first as they think that the shaft may snap.
+Until you get used to the surprising strength of cues & become comfortable with carrying out pressure adjustments, we recommend that you just make small adjustments over a sequence of days.
 This is better anyway, as it gives the timber more time to adjust & the adjustment is more likely to stay.
-Remember you’re only making millimetre adjustments anyway.
+Remember you’re only making millimeter adjustments anyway.

-- Once you’ve got the cue straight, this is a minor check & adjustment you can do on a regular basis.
+- Once you’ve got the cue straight, this is a minor check & adjustment that you can do as regular cue maintenance.